Video-Nomad/gs-curvetools-docs/docs/source/advanced-visibility.rst

   - **Select Occluder** will copy the name of the selected mesh into the occluder mesh name input field.
   - **Name** input field needs to have occluder mesh name (full scene path) for the occlusion to function.

-.. important:: Enabling occlusion can have significant performance on the scene, based on the density of the occluder geometry, number of selected curves etc.
+.. important:: Enabling occlusion can have a significant impact on scene performance, based on the density of the occluder geometry, number of selected curves, etc.

 .. list-table:: Other Options